Brighton East by Dave & Matt Smith (4mm scale, EM gauge)

 For more information on how Brighton was built, see the layout thread on RMweb:

 Contact: Dave Smith

-Travel Expenses: 20p per mile for single car, layout and (2) operators come in one car, however due to work commitments occasionally a second car is required, this is not normally known until close to the show.
+- Transport: 20p per mile for single car, layout and (2) operators.
+However due to work commitments, occasionally a second car is required - this is not normally known until close to the show.